-this gives the best classification accuracy for the data set.
+only 40 trees are used in the ensemble, since this gives the best classification accuracy for the data set.

 For orthogonal trees, the coefficient matrix was projected onto the first five most significant principal components.
 The equivalent eigenvectors captured, 99.4416(%), 0.3748(%), 0.0925(%), 0.0240(%), 0.0156(%) of the variance respectively.
-Orthogonal trees performed significantly better.

 Table 2 illustrates the tree complexity for this data set.
 The aggregated Fourier tree and the orthogonal trees were found to be smaller in complexity, thus reducing the complexity of the ensemble.
-The following section concludes this paper.